-10. Some general comments may be made with regard to the implementation of plans of work for exploration by the contractors.
+- 11. Some general comments may be made with regard to the implementation of plans of work for exploration by the contractors.
 As noted by the Legal and Technical Commission, the quality of information provided by the contractors in annual reports to the Authority has improved considerably over recent years, with most contractors now following the standardized format and structure for annual reports recommended by the Commission in 2002.
 In general terms, the contractors have also improved their financial reporting so that it is more transparent and complies with the recommendations for guidance issued by the Commission in 2009.
-Furthermore, as a result of the meeting with the contractors held in January 2012, the Secretariat has received more raw environmental data from them and measures are being taken (subject to the availability of budgetary resources) to ensure that these data can be analysed, evaluated and standardized so as to facilitate the development of environmental baselines for the next phase of seabed mining.

-11. It must be noted, however, that six of the current contractors are now embarking on the final phase of their initial exploration programmes.
-Contracts for exploration are issued for a period of 15 years, which is considered sufficient to explore an area, identify a first-generation mine site, develop an environmental baseline, test and evaluate mining technology and prepare an assessment of the environmental impact of such technology with a view to proceeding to exploitation.
+Furthermore, as a result of the meeting with the contractors held in January 2012, the secretariat has received more raw environmental data from them and measures are being taken (subject to the availability of budgetary resources) to ensure that these data are analysed, evaluated and standardized, so as to facilitate the development of environmental baselines for the next phase of seabed mining. - 12.
+It must be noted, however, that seven of the current contractors are now, or will soon be, embarking on the final phase of their initial exploration programmes.
+Contracts for exploration are issued for a period of 15 years, which is considered sufficient to explore an area, identify a first-generation mine site, develop an environmental baseline, test and evaluate mining technology and prepare an assessment of the environmental impact of such technology, with a view to proceeding to exploitation.
 Although some contractors have made some progress with the development of mining and processing technology, there is little evidence of any sense of urgency or commercial development.
 Most programmes continue to be prolonged scientific research campaigns, without any commercial viability.
-For example, one contractor plans only a single cruise during the period, which will consist mainly of evaluating environmental data.
+For example, during the period, one contractor plans to undertake only one cruise, which will consist mainly of evaluating environmental data.
 Only three contractors propose to conduct an economic pre-feasibility study that is useful in preparing for the exploitation phase.
-No contractor has to date informed the Authority that it has decided to proceed to conduct test mining to evaluate the commercial and environmental risks associated with the mining and processing systems.

-12. For the most part, as organizations sponsored and funded directly or indirectly by Governments through public funding, the current contractors have been engaged in providing scientific and technical support for marine mineral development in the same way as national geological surveys operate in undertaking baseline investigations of the terrestrial environment.
+To date, no contractor has informed the Authority that it has decided to proceed to conduct test mining to evaluate the commercial and environmental risks associated with the mining and processing systems. - 13.
+For the most part, as organizations sponsored and funded directly or indirectly by Governments through public funding, the current contractors have been engaged in providing scientific and technical support for marine mineral development in the same way as national geological surveys operate in undertaking baseline investigations of the terrestrial environment.
 The objective of these surveys is to lay the foundation for commercial exploitation of mineral resources by reducing the technical risk inherent in the evolution of a mineral project from prospecting into production.
 In this regard, it is notable that some of the contractors have also undertaken extensive pilot plant testing of marine minerals to determine optimum hydrometallurgical and pyrometallurgical extraction of the key metals, notably copper and nickel.
-The next step would logically be to encourage private-sector investment in the exploitation of the feasibility of proceeding to exploitation, in addition to increasing the pace of activity related to the testing of collector systems.
+Logically, the next step would be to encourage private-sector investment in the exploitation of marine mineral deposits and to undertake a preliminary economic evaluation of the feasibility of proceeding to exploitation, in addition to increasing the pace of activity related to the testing of collector systems.